BorePlusPlus/whippet/README.rst

 Install hooks
 -------------
 Once whippet is installed, it is used by invoking ``whippet`` executable in the directory where you wish to install hooks.
-Whippet checks if that directory (or its ancestor) contains a ``.git`` directory and offer to install hooks into it.
+Whippet checks if that directory (or its ancestor) contains a ``.git`` directory and offers to install hooks into it.

 .. code-block:: bash